Som Ale, PhD

-The web of life is composed of two distinct threads – one that links organisms at any given moment in time through the flow of energy (ecology), and another that connects all biota through deep time via genetic information and shared common ancestry (evolution).
+Overall, the web of life is composed of two distinct threads – one that links organisms at any given moment in time through the flow of energy (ecology) and another that connects all biota through deep time via genetic information and shared common ancestry (evolution).
 Ecology and evolution, in a single theme, provide a robust scientific platform for understanding biodiversity and appreciating the big story of life.
-Why are there so many species?
-What are the factors influencing species distribution and abundance?
-Where do we belong in this bewildering design?

 (Complete list of publications on Google Scholar)

 - Ale, S. B. 2022.
 Ecology, a book review, “Writing Effective Ecological Reports: A Guide to Principles and Practice.
 By Mike Dean.
 Exeter (United Kingdom): Pelagic Publishing. $45.51 (paper). xiii + 214 p.; ill.; index.
 ISBN: 978-1-78427-241-8 (pb); 978-1-78427-242-5 (eb).
 2021.”
 Quarterly Review of Biology 97: 157. https://www.journals.uchicago.edu/doi/10.1086/720084

 - Pandey B. P., Thami S., Shrestha R., Subedi N., Chalise M. K. & Ale S. B. 2021.
 Snow leopards and prey in Rolwaling Vallex, Gaurishankar Conservation Area, Nepal.
 Cat News74: 14–17. https://www.researchgate.net/publication/357394197_Snow_leopards_and_prey_in_Rol-_waling_Valley_Gaurishankar_Conservation_Area_Nepal